 Best Prepaid Plan

-T-Mobile has revamped its prepaid offerings, streamlining things down to two options.
+T-Mobile offers just two options to prepaid customers.
 You can either get 4GB of high-speed data for $45 a month or 6GB for $55 a month.
 With T-Mobile now only offering unlimited data to its postpaid customers, either option might appeal to individual subscribers, especially since T-Mobile doesn't charge for data overages.
 (It just throttles your data speeds for the rest of the billing cycle.)

 Prepaid customers can opt for an unlimited data plan, but at $75, it's more expensive than the T-Mobile One postpaid plan.